mydatastory/sql_intro_class/_episodes/select.md

 The semicolon at the end of the query tells the database manager that the query is complete and ready to run.
-We have written our commands in upper case and the names for the table and columns in lower case, but we don't have to: as the example below shows,
-SQL is **case insensitive**.
+We have written our commands in upper case and the names for the table and columns in lower case, but we don't have to: as the example below shows, SQL is **case insensitive**.

 ~~~
 SeLeCt FaMiLy, PeRsOnAl FrOm PeRsOn;
 ~~~
-{: .sql}

 |family  |personal |
 |--------|---------|